Azure/config-driven-data-pipeline/README.md

 The configurable data pipeline includes two parts

-- Framework: The framework is to load the Configuration files and convert them into Databricks Jobs.
+- Framework: The framework is to load the configuration files and convert them into Spark Jobs which could be run with Databricks.
 It encapsulates the complex Spark cluster and job runtime and provides a simplified interface to users, who can focus on business logic.
 The framework is based on pySpark and Delta Lake and managed by developers.
 - Configuration: It is the metadata of the pipeline, which defines the pipeline stages, data source information, transformation and aggregation logic which can be implemented in SparkSQL.
 And the configuration can be managed by a set of APIs.
-The technical operational team can manage the pipeline configuration via a Web UI based on the API layer.
+The technical operation team can manage the pipeline configuration via a Web UI based on the API layer.
 Proof of Concept:
 We need to build a data pipeline to calculate the total revenue of fruits.